robksawyer/ofxAddons/README.md

 ## ofxCvOpticalFlowPyrLK
 > Small OpenFrameworks addon that wraps opencv's Lukas Kanade optical flow pyramid functionality.
 To be used with ofxOpenCV.

+---

+# Other: Found who knows where.

+## PennerEasing